stolnikov/pragmatic-fsharp/README.md

 * An identifier that is bound to a value with `mutable` keyword [can then be reassigned](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/values/#mutable-variables) with `<-` operator.
 * F# supports procedural loops which is an imperative concept.
 In a purely functional language, such a construct makes no sense because loops are only useful in combination with mutable state.

   [📙 `List.fold` function](https://github.com/fsharp/fsharp/blob/master/src/fsharp/FSharp.Core/list.fs) uses a "for loop" with a mutable variable to store intermediary results.
-In a purely functional language, this can be implemented using a tail-recursive function (left fold) where each consecutive iteration gets the intermediary result as an explicit function argument thus eliminating the need for a mutable `acc` variable.
+In a purely functional language, this can be implemented using a tail-recursive function ([left fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function)#On_lists)) where each consecutive iteration gets the intermediary result as an explicit function argument thus eliminating the need for a mutable `acc` variable.

 ```f#
 [<CompiledName("Fold")>]